 Many residence hall rooms have furniture designed to have beds that are raised off the floor.
 These can be elevated (lofted) or bunked.
 In most cases, these rooms are set up this way prior to your arrival to maximize the space in the room.
+If your bed is not pre-lofted, you may make a request when you move in to have your bed lofted.
 Students are not allowed to construct their own lofts at the University of Portland.

-Most residence hall mattresses are 80".
-If you are 6'5" or taller, you may request an extra long mattress (88") from your hall director.
+Most residence hall mattresses are 80", or a Twin XL.
+If you are 6'5" or taller, you may request an XXL mattress (88") by contacting your hall director.

 Yes, students bring their own linens and towels to campus.
 We suggest all students bring extra-long twin sheets for University beds.